-All Trex high-performance decking & railing products combine low-maintenance upkeep and luxurious style backed by our 25-year Limited Residential Warranty.
-Beyond that, Trex offers a variety of high-performance decking and railing choices to meet different levels of style, performance and affordability:
+Trex high-performance decking and railing products combine low-maintenance upkeep and luxurious style—all backed by our 25-year Limited Residential Warranty.
+The protective shell technology means all of our deck boards resist staining, fading and cracking, with the highest level of resistance available from our Transcend decking line, followed by Enhance and Select.
+Beyond that, Trex offers a variety of high-performance railing choices, as well, to meet different levels of style, performance and affordability:

-- Trex Enhance® decking, offers high performance in three versatile colors with fade and stain protection and enhanced mold and mildew resistance.
-Enhance decking coordinates beautifully with any of our Trex railing lines and also is backed by the combination of our 25-year Limited Residential Warranty and our 25-year Limited Residential Fade and Stain Warranty.
+- [BETTER] Trex Enhance® decking offers high performance in three versatile colors with fade and stain protection and enhanced mold and mildew resistance.
+Enhance decking coordinates beautifully with any of our Trex railing lines.

-- Trex® Signature™ aluminum railing, offers minimalist style with maximum strength.
-In three colors, Trex® Signature™ is hallmark Trex, with sleek-yet-sturdy construction that emphasizes the view beyond your deck and works well with all Trex decking lines, stone patios and more.
+- [BEST] Trex® Signature™ aluminum railing offers minimalist style with maximum strength.
 Trex® Signature™ also performs equally well for residential or commercial settings.
-What’s more, aluminum is a 100% recyclable and renewable resource and Trex® Signature™ is backed by the Trex® Signature™/Reveal Limited Warranty.
+What's more, aluminum is a 100% recyclable and renewable resource and Trex® Signature™ is backed by the Trex® Signature™/Reveal Limited Warranty.

 How well your Trex deck endures Mother Nature depends upon what type of Trex you have.
 Early generation composite decks - such as Trex Accents®, Trex Origins®, Trex Profiles®, Trex Brasilia® and Trex Contours® - do not have the high-performance shell with enhanced fade, stain and mold resistance.
 As such, these traditional composites will fade naturally over time, achieving their weathered color after 12-16 weeks.
 For Natural Weathering Information, click here.
 Newer generation high-performance composites - Trex Transcend®, Trex Enhance® and Trex Select® - have the protective shell technology that provides superior fade and stain resistance.